tpitkanen/numba_mcerd/README.md

 cd numba_mcerd
 ```

-2. Install to a virtual environtment (on Windows)
+2. Install to a virtual environment (on Windows)

 ```
 py -3.8 -m venv env